Paul Lawrie: Career

-1999 onwards

 Lawrie's career was transformed in 1999.
 After winning the Qatar Masters (a European Tour event) early in the season, he went on to win the 1999 Open Championship at Carnoustie in July.
 This was the Open where the Frenchman Jean van de Velde blew a three-shot lead on the final hole.
 Lawrie won a four-hole playoff against Van de Velde and American Justin Leonard.
 An unusual aspect of Lawrie's victory was that he was neither leader nor co-leader at any time during his regulation 72 holes, only moving into a share of the lead when the leaders came back to him after he had completed his final round.
-Also, Lawrie came back from the largest third-round deficit ever faced by a major championship winner - going into the final day, he trailed the leader, Van de Velde, by 10 shots.
+Also, Lawrie came back from the largest third-round deficit ever faced by a major championship winner - going into the final day, he trailed the leader, Van de Velde, by ten shots.
 This is also the record for the biggest final-round comeback on the PGA Tour.

 After his major championship victory, Lawrie's game shifted to a higher level without quite moving him into the global elite group of golfers.
 He finished 9th on the European Tour Order of Merit in 1999; 6th in 2001, when he captured the lucrative Dunhill Links Championship; and 10th in 2002, when he won his fifth European Tour title at the Celtic Manor Resort Wales Open.

 In March 2001, the Paul Lawrie Foundation was created.
 The Foundation aims to support and sustain an interest and enthusiasm for the game of golf amongst under 18s.
 Activities are delivered in a fun and relaxed setting with equipment provided if necessary.
 The Foundation has grown rapidly and now includes football and hockey.
 In 2011, a 54-hole tournament, the Paul Lawrie Invitational was added to the Tartan Tour.

-After winning the Open, Lawrie was a member of the PGA Tour for several seasons, while also continuing to compete on the European Tour.
+In 2000, due to his Open win, Lawrie became a member of the PGA Tour for several seasons, while also continuing to compete on the European Tour.
 He enjoyed little success in the U.S. and when his five-year major championship exemption expired at the end of the 2004 season, he lost his PGA Tour card.